Canva Is Fine Until It Isn't

 - 100 products at 3.5 minutes average = about 6 hours

-- Consistent lighting, shadows, and framing across the entire catalog
+- Consistent lighting, framing, and product treatment across the catalog through reused ingredients

 | Cost Factor | Canva Pro | Nightjar |